AaronWard/covidify/README.md

 A count for new recovories recorded on that given date, does not take past confirmations into account.
 ![alt text](./reports/images/new_recoveries_trendline.jpg "Current trend of confirmed cases")

+#### Additional information and thanks
+- All code written by me (Aaron Ward  - https://www.linkedin.com/in/aaronjward/)
+- A special thank you to the [JHU CSSE](https://systems.jhu.edu/) team for maintaining this database